 Created in 2010, the Classical Saxophone Project is dedicated to the awareness of “the Hidden Voice” of the saxophone.
 Its goal is to promote the rich and vast repertoire of the instrument and to encourage the new generation of composers to explore its versatility.

 “It is my hope for CSP to be a vehicle for Americans of Hispanic descent to have access and opportunity in classical music.
 I was lucky to be helped by the right people at the right time in my life to achieve all I have.
 For various personal reasons, many youngsters do not have this opportunity.
 An appreciation for the arts and the possibility of a future career begin at an early age.” - Javier Oviedo, saxophonist

 During this time of COVID-19, these efforts are under threat.
-We transitioned to virtual classes for our current students and our 2[phone redacted] concert season will be completely online.
+We transitioned to virtual classes for our current students and our 2020-2021 concert season will be completely online.